carlalexander/macos-nginx-php/README.md

-# Nginx configuration for Mac OS X as well as MySQL and MongoDB.
+# Nginx configuration for Mac OS X PHP Projects using MySQL and MongoDB.

 ## Introduction